StavJi/can-parser/README.md

 1. Create a new handler function or class that describes how to interpret your message data bytes.
 2. Register it inside `FrameSelector.HANDLERS`.

+## Building the EXE
+To create a standalone Windows executable (`.exe`) of this application using **PyInstaller**, run the following command from the root of the project:
+    ```bash
+    pyinstaller --noconsole --onefile --name "CanParser" src/main.py --add-data "src/config/cfg.ini;config"

+Do not forget to install **PyInstaller**
+    ```bash
+    pip install -r requirements.txt

 ### Example Input
 Raw CAN log file (CSV-like), in following format Timestamp [ms], Message ID, Data lenght, Can bus data, Channel: